c-a00/HackathonFire/README.md

     In the future, we could also send the data captured from the sensors to the database through a Wi-Fi connection (such as STARLINK), so we can send the data from thousands of kilometres away; and not Bluetooth as it is now.
 This way we can transfer the data without having the problem of the distance between the sensors and the database.

 Space Agency Data
-    See SpaceApps Data used in the "References.pdf".
+    See SpaceApps Data used in the "References.pdf" document.

 References
-    See references in the "References.pdf".
+    See references in the "References.pdf" document.